fbenavides69/server/README.md

     tail -f /tmp/server_development_json.log

 ## NOTES
-Both the SQLite file and logging file locations are setup via the instance configuration settings.
+The SQLite file location is setup via the instance configuration settings.
+The logging file location is setup via the different config files for:
+    - development
+    - stagging
+    - production